Are All Calories Equal?

 Explanation

 The first law of thermodynamics applies: energy cannot be created or destroyed.
 If you eat fewer calories than you burn, you will lose weight regardless of whether those calories come from cake or chicken.
 This is why 'a calorie is a calorie' is technically true for the weight loss equation.
+Whether carbs are bad for you depends largely on the type and quality of carbs consumed.

 However, different macronutrients affect your body differently.
 Protein increases satiety hormones and has a higher thermic effect (20-35% of protein calories are burned during digestion, versus 5-15% for carbs and 0-3% for fat).
 Sugar spikes insulin and can increase hunger.
 Fiber slows digestion and feeds beneficial gut bacteria.